Open-Data-Science-at-SIO/RNAseq-workshop-2017/assembly-trinity.md

 sudo update-alternatives --set java /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java
 ```

-## Then, let's check we still have our reads from yesterday's QC lesson
+## Then, let's check we still have our reads from the QC lesson
 ```
 set -u
 printf "\nMy trimmed data is in $PROJECT/quality/, and consists of $(ls -1 ${PROJECT}/quality/*.qc.fq.gz | wc -l) files\n\n"